alexevanczuk/packs/README.md

 ## To be 20x faster than `packwerk` on most projects
 - Currently ~20x as fast as the ruby implementation.
 See [BENCHMARKS.md](https://github.com/alexevanczuk/packs/blob/main/BENCHMARKS.md).
-- Your milemage may vary!
+- Your mileage may vary!
 - Other performance improvements are coming soon!

 ## Support non-Rails, non-zeitwerk apps